My husband is not a violent man at all, but he may just kill me if I tell the world I haven’t worn deodorant since last Christmas.

 Why did might I bother avoiding antiperspirant?
-I didn’t know this until December, but antiperspirants (not deodorants) have aluminum as an active ingredient.
-Aluminum has been pegged as a contributor to Alzheimer’s Disease, and there’s a chance it has an impact on breast cancer as well.
-(See this post for aluminum factoids.)
+I didn’t know this until recently, but antiperspirants (not deodorants) have aluminum as an active ingredient.
+Aluminum has been pegged as a contributor to Alzheimer’s Disease (update on that topic), and there’s a chance it has an impact on breast cancer as well.
 Because antiperspirant goes on skin that has often just been shaven, it’s going to be absorbed even more quickly than other products you put on your skin.
 Which, consequently, have as great an impact on your system as what you put in your mouth.
 Your skin is your largest organ, and one of its jobs is to absorb.

 This little experiment in Greg Horn’s Living Green proves my point: rub a cut clove of garlic on the sole of your foot.
 Within 15 minutes, you’ll taste garlic in your mouth. !!!
 How cool is that?